 We heal and love for the new emerging world that is upon us now.

-For more information on healing, I invite you to look at my Distant Healing page.
-Done remotely, distant healing is an opportunity to benefit from healing without having to depart from your daily routine.
+For more information on healing, I invite you to look at my Healing With Starlight page.

 Where possible, try to recall how it felt to experience the situations mentioned below.
 I don’t recommend going deep into the feelings, as reviewing this list can bring up old forgotten memories and emotion.
 Rather, I invite you to consider that maybe, at that young, tender age, these situations could have affected you more than you think.